sathyaDissanayake/Emergency-Exit-Optimization/README.md

 Follow below instructions to get a copy of the project and run it on a local machine.

 ### Prerequisites
-List the software and tools required to run the project
+Below are required to run the project
 - Python 3.6
 - Python libraries
   - numpy